 - 1. No more than 5 animals per exhibitor. - 2.
 All goats must be accompanied by a health certificate.
 Those originating within Wisconsin by a Wisconsin Intrastate Movement Certificate and from outside Wisconsin a Certificate of Veterinary Inspection.
 All sexually intact goats must have a scrapie tag to exhibit at the fair.
 Castrated males (wethers) intended for slaughter 12 months of age or older need official individual ID. - 3.
 Review "Live Animal Exhibits" Rules on pages 9 & 10. - 4.
 ALL BUCKS MUST BE MANAGEABLE BY THE EXHIBITOR It will be at the discretion of the superintendent if a buck should be removed from the fair grounds for behavioral issues. - 5.
 All goats will be inspected by the Department Superintendent prior to being housed at the fair.
 Those goats showing signs of illness, CL (caseous lymphadenitis), or lice shall be refused entry to the fair.
 Health certificates must be turned in to the goat superintendent. - 6.
 Class A: Dairy goats must be dehorned and scurs must be 1 inch or less. - 7.
 Each goat can be entered in one class from A B C D E or F. If you are entered in any breed class, you may NOT enter "Pet Class" (Class F). - 8.
 CLASS G: Dam/Daughter RIBBON ONLY.
 Any age dam/daughter, goat may be entered in their individual breed class for placement. - 9.
 If entered in Class D, Market Goat, please refer to the Livestock Rules and Regulations in the Fair Book.
-Must enter in Class D, E, and H. Market animals must be in place by 11:00 on Thursday or after 3:00 on Wednesday.
+Market animals must be in place after 3:00 on Wednesday or by 11:00 on Thursday.
 Market animals will be weighed Thursday morning following swine. - 10.
 Dairy and Pet Goats check-in with superintendent by 7:00 pm on Thursday. - 11.
-Goat and Exotic Show is on Friday in Barn D at 12:00 p.m.
+Goat and Exotic Show is on Friday in Barn D at 1:30 p.m.
 Superintendent will announce the order of judging. - 12.
 Market Goat Class will be shown first followed immediately by Dairy, Meat and Pet Goats.
 See superintendent for show order. - 13.
 See Dept. 10B, class GB to enter non-animal goat project exhibits. - 14.
 SHOW DAY: Exhibitors must have a neat, clean show look.
 Dairy goat exhibitors must wear white pants, and market exhibitors should have a western style shirt.
 No shorts, sleeveless shirts, or sandals.
 Goats should have show collar, trimmed hooves, groomed and clean.
 No leashes in show ring.